 In the top clip, you can watch a still-unknown Jim Carrey imitate Axl Rose as he lip-syncs to Guns N' Roses' 1987 hit, "Welcome to the Jungle."
 In The Dead Pool's story line, Carrey's performance is part of a video that's being shot by a director played by a not-yet-famous Liam Neeson.

 SPOILER ALERT: Carrey's character is killed right after the scene described above.
 This brings us to a funeral scene that features Eastwood, Neeson and the classic Guns N' Roses lineup.
-Be sure to watch the middle clip until the very end; it shows Slash firing a harpoon into a window before an eternally disappointed Neeson yells, "Cut, cut, cut!"
+Be sure to watch the middle clip; it shows Slash firing a harpoon into a window before an eternally disappointed Neeson yells, "Cut, cut, cut!"

 P.S.: Although it's not my favorite Dirty Harry movie, The Dead Pool is still slightly less annoying than 1976's The Enforcer.
 The best of the bunch is Magnum Force.
 Just my opinion, folks.